Rompope – Mexican Eggnog

 My mom stashed her Rompope bottles in the kitchen cabinets over the fridge.
 When visiting her for Thanksgiving she pulled out a bottle to ask if we wanted a sip.
 This is one of Mexico’s most popular brands.

-recipe from My Sweet Mexico by Fany Gerson
+recipe adapted from My Sweet Mexico by Fany Gerson

 - 1 quart milk